 Your resume is the first introduction your potential employer gets to who you are.
 Although it may seem like a lot of pressure to put on one sheet of paper, a lot is riding on how you approach compiling your previous experience.
-Here is how to tailor your resume to make yourself the most attractive candidate you can be:
+Here is how to tailor your resume to make yourself the most attractive candidate possible:

 Keep a base version of your resume with good bones.
 This will have the basics like your education and most recent jobs.
 From there, you can use your job descriptions to make yourself appealing to each potential employer.
 Avoid using one resume for every job application.
 (See our previous article here about why mass applying results in burnout).
 Highlight skills you would use in each specific job you are applying to.
 Use the job description provided by the company to guide you in emphasizing valuable skills from past jobs.